endless7z/Sandbox-Server-Bot/README.md

     "prefix": "",  // Prefix Here

     "id": {
+        "channel": [
-        "channel": "",  // Channel ID to Post Sandbox Links in "role": ""      // Role ID to Mention
+            "",   // Channel to Post Sandbox Links in ""    // Ideas Channel to React in
+        ],
+        "role": ""   // Role ID to Mention
     },

     "port": 3000  // Port for Server to Listen on